Dr. Roberto J. Ortiz, Assistant Professor

 • Ortiz, Roberto J. “Financialization, Climate Change, and the Future of the Capitalist World-Ecology: On Kim Stanley Robinson’s New York 2140,” Soundings 103, no. 2 (2020), 264–285.

-• Ortiz, Roberto J. “Oil-Fueled Accumulation in Late Capitalism: Energy, Uneven Development and Climate Crisis,” Critical Historical Studies 7, no. 2 (forthcoming Fall 2020)
+• Ortiz, Roberto J. “Oil-Fueled Accumulation in Late Capitalism: Energy, Uneven Development and Climate Crisis,” Critical Historical Studies 7, no. 2 (2020), 205–240.

 • Ortiz, Roberto J. “La ecología política y los límites de la acumulación interminable: petróleo, desarrollo desigual y calentamiento global.”
 Laberinto (Spain) no. 47 (2016), 51–70.

 • Ortiz, Roberto J. “Before the Collapse: Latin America and the USSR in the Developmentalist Belle Époque.”
 In World Regions, Migrations and Identities, eds.
 H.H.
 Nolte, M. Boataca and A. Komlosy, 51–70 (2016).
-Gleichen: Muster-Schmidt Verlag
+Gleichen: Muster-Schmidt Verlag.

 • Ortiz, Roberto J. “Agro-Industrialization, Petrodollar Illusions and the Transformation of the Capitalist World Economy in the 1970s: The Latin American Experience.”
 Critical Sociology 42, no. 4–5 (2016), 599–621.